 There are 3 different ways to cook falafel:

 - Deep-fried.
 Fry them in heated oil, until golden on the outside.

 - Pan-fried.
 Use a non-stick frying pan with some olive oil, and cook each side until golden.

 - Baked in the oven.
 Place them on a baking sheet, lightly brush them with olive oil, and bake them until crispy and golden brown.

 Falafel may be eaten alone, as a snack, or served as part of a meze tray.
-Usually, it is served in a piece of hollow pita bread or wrapped in a flatbread.
+Usually, it is served on a piece of hollow pita bread or wrapped in flatbread.
 The serving options can be many: